Table of Contents

 5. Emergency and Contact Information

-- Emergency plan: In case you need to seek medical help, know where the nearest hospital or safe abortion clinic is and have transportation arranged if needed.
+Emergency plan: In case you need to seek medical help, know where the nearest hospital or clinic is and have transportation arranged if needed.

 6. Distractions and Emotional Support

-- Trusted person to accompany you, if possible: Someone who can provide emotional support and help monitor your well-being during the abortion process.
+Trusted person to accompany you, if possible: Someone who can provide emotional support and help monitor your well-being.

 7. Miscellaneous Items